See related categories

 If the body is not used to a high fibre diet, any increase may result in gases accumulating in the intestine with some consequent flatulence.
 When upgrading the fibre content of a diet, people are usually recommended to start with small increases in the amount of fibre consumed, slowly increasing the quantity as the digestive system adapts to the changes.
 The same applies when taking dietary fibre tablets.

 Start with four Bio-Fiber tablets a day , increasing the amount with two tablets every week up to the desired daily dose.

-The EU Food Safety Agency (EFSA) has assessed the evidence behind the product's content of sugar beet fibre and has acknowledged the following statement:
+The European Food Safety Authority (EFSA) has evaluated the evidence behind sugar beet fibre and has acknowledged the following claims: